LearnWeb3DAO/Just-Enough-React-And-Nextjs/README.md

 This is good for running code when the page first loads, but what about running some piece of code every time a state variable's value changes?
 For example, when you're searching for a person's name on Facebook, how does Facebook fetch and display recommendations every time you add/remove a character?

 You can also do that with `useEffect`, by providing the state variable in the dependency array.
-Every time the value of that variable changes, the effect will be ran.
+Every time the value of that variable changes, the effect will be run.

 ```jsx
 function DependentEffect() {